 What are the pros and cons of being entrepreneur you’ve experienced so far?

-There is no manual to becoming an entrepreneur.
+There is no manual on becoming an entrepreneur.
 You are a risk-taker and go-getter by nature.
 As such, you experience “wins” and “losses”.
 As an entrepreneur, you learn how to work with the right partners, because there will be people who try to take advantage of you.
 You learn to ask the right questions and partner with legitimate people who are aligned with your mission and purpose.
-It is also challenging to find the right investors and others who are genuinely work with you for the right reasons.
 At the end of the day, you are your brand and you must represent yourself legitimately.

 As a woman in business, what are the challenges you faced as a business owner and how did you overcome them?

-1. Being taken seriously– I am a down-to-earth woman, but first and foremost I am a professional.
-Sometimes when a woman proceeds with her business legitimately and professionally, she is labeled negatively.
-I don’t agree.
+- Being taken seriously– I am a down-to-earth, but first and foremost I am a professional.
 As a business owner, I handle business responsibly.
-I learned to be direct when working with others and negotiating agreements, and learning when its best to pursue or walk away.
+I learned to be direct when working with others and negotiating agreements, learning when its best to pursue or walk away.

 - Creating my tribe- I have many family and friends who support and have helped me promote my brand.
 But one thing you learn is not everyone is going to support you and that can be disappointing.
-I learned to stay authentically true to my brand and me and surround myself with positive, uplifting people.
+I learned to stay authentically true to my brands and myself.
+I surround myself with positive, uplifting people.
 It’s important to plant yourself in the right soil.
 That is your nourishment.
 Radiate positive energy, and you will also attract that energy to you.
-I faced challenges but stayed open-mind and think outside the box.
+I faced challenges but stayed open-mind to think outside the box.
 It resulted in meeting amazing people who also became supporters, mentors, and collaborators.

 - Finding balance- Entrepreneurship requires late night hours and non-traditional 9-5 working hours.
 I made a conscious decision to work to be healthier (exercise, eat well, get adequate sleep, maintain a social life, and balance other work and community obligations).